 Diane Naventi, Lee Elementary's school nurse, said she saw no difference in the spread of lice between sending a child home and allowing them to stay in class before going home for treatment - in part because by the time lice are discovered, a child has often been walking around with them for days or weeks.

-" We're responding to the fact that parents have a hard time leaving work early, and it really isn't an urgent situation," Naventi said. " The problem is the stigma attached to it.
-We're trying to destigmatize it."
+" We're responding to the fact that parents have a hard time leaving work early, and it really isn't an urgent situation," Naventi said.

 For the first time this year, the school also stopped sending notifications home to parents informing them when a child's classmate has lice because, Naventi said, the notes could compromise children's confidentiality and didn't do much for prevention.